willkwon-math/willkwon-math.github.io/index.md

 My research interests lie on analysis and PDEs.
 More precisely, I am working and interested on the following topics:
 - boundary value problems for elliptic and parabolic equations with singular drift terms
-- dynamics of solutions of fluid equations such as Navier-Stokes equation and Euler equations
-- dynamics of solutions of kinetic and dispersive equations
+- dynamics of solutions of equations arisen from physics
 - real-variable methods in harmonic analysis

 ## Publications / Preprints